 So what’s the answer?
 Keep batches small, focus on flow, don’t use long lived feature branches, deploy frequently, reduce the number of things you’re working on at the same time.
 In other words, keep inventory low.

+Thanks for reading our survivors guide to product development.
 If you have an idea for an innovative digital product or service, why not partner with a company which nurtures better collaboration, better results, and better alignment on both sides?
-Let’s chat email@example.com.
+Let’s chat firstname.lastname@example.org.